ashgupta1971/DualBootLinuxMint/dual-boot-without-encryption.md

 makes:

 * The storage device being used is 1 TB in size.
+* The storage device is a hard disk drive, not a SSD.
 * The storage device will be completely erased and a fresh install of Windows 10 and Linux Mint will be performed.
 * The storage device is in MBR format (not UEFI) and will be